 How to size wind turbines when minimizing the LCoE of an offshore wind farm?
+What drives the sizing of wind turbines for minimum LCoE of offshore wind farms?

 The question can be further broken down into four sub-questions:

 - 1. For a typical case, how does the turbine scale drive various trade-offs at a farm level, and what is the optimum turbine size? - 2.
 How do uncertainties, technology changes, and economic conditions drive the optimum turbine design? - 3.
 How do various farm design conditions drive the optimum turbine design? - 4.
 How do farm-level constraints drive the optimum turbine design?